uber/logtron/README.md

   that the `fatal()` error message has been logged.
 You can do either a hard or soft shutdown.

+#### `logger.createChild({path, levels?})`

+The `createChild` method returns a Logger that will create entries at a nested path.
+Child loggers can be nested within other child loggers to construct deeper dot delimited paths.
+Child loggers implement log level methods for every key in the given levels, or the default levels.

+#### `logger.writeEntry(level, message, information, callback?)`

+All of the log level methods internally create an `Entry` and use the `writeEntry` method to send it into routing.
+Child loggers use this method directly to forward arbitrary entries to the root level logger.

 ### `var backends = Logger.defaultBackends(options, clients)`